Dhruv-x7x/AM101-ML-Based-Spectral-Unmixing/week1/day5/notes.md

 The third and final classification of algorithm stages is the optimization criterion.
 It mostly follows as a direct consequence of the previous divisions for example, parametric method use Maximum A Posteriori estimation or Maximum Likelihood while non-parametric methods use cost functions such as the squared error or other non-squared error cost functions.

+---

+After the top-down approach described above, Keshava describes a bottom-up appraoch which delineates algorithms based on their unique characteristics at each stage.
+For example gaussian noise models versus non-gaussian noise models.
+These unique characteristics are divided into the following categories:
+- Input
+- Output
+- Noise - Modelling